kirtick28/SparkStock-Pro-Inventory-ERP/README.md

 ## 🚀 Getting Started

-Follow these steps to set up **Final-Crackers** locally for development or testing.
+Follow these steps to set up **SparkStock Pro** locally for development or testing.

 ### Prerequisites